Kiko is in The Diamond Cliff Resort Phuket lobby

 Resevation: Tel: 0 7638 0050 ext 3204www.diamondcliff.com

-Authentic Japanese food, including favourite and well-known items, made with the freshest ingredients from Japan.
+Authentic Japanese food created with only the freshest ingredients direct from Japan.
 Dishes are colourful, beautifully presented and served in traditional Japanese surroundings.

 Traditional Thai music is carried on the sea breeze from Diamond Hut as we arrive at our destination.
 A nice welcome.
 In fact, while Diamond Hut serves Seafood BBQ, Kiko, our chosen venue, specialises in Japanese cuisine.
 They are just two of five ethnic restaurants at Diamond Cliff, a resort perched – as the name implies – on a rocky outcrop at the north end of Patong Beach.
 Spectacular views of the ocean?
 Of course.

 Everything about Kiko is Japanese: elegantly minimal wooden chairs and tables, bamboo screens, kimonoed waitresses, jasmine scented towels, a welcoming cup of iced green tea, dishes presented with an artist’s eye for colour and impact as well as taste.

 As Executive Chef Yi-Fan Chu explains, everything is created in an authentic Japanese way.
 Most ingredients are sourced from Japan’s seas, a policy which entitles Kiko to aspire to the title of ‘premier’ as well as ‘longest-established’ Japanese restaurant in Phuket.
 Tempted to try the sake and maintain the Japanese theme, instead I choose a glass of house wine, a fruity South African white.